famesjranko/server-scripts/fail2ban_upstream_proxy_communal_chain_setup_guide.md

    sudo fail2ban-client set jellyfin unbanip 192.168.1.100
    ```

+6. **Verify Unban**:

-   Verify that the IP is removed from the communal chain:
+   Verify that the IP is removed from the chain on the upstream server:

    ```bash
    ssh root@<upstream-server-ip> "iptables -L f2b-communal"
    ```

+---

 ### Step 6: Monitor Logs